sphimmer/elf_zone/README.md

    git checkout -b "<branchname>"
    ```
 4. Solve Advent of Code problems using your preferred programming language.
 [Advent of Code website](https://adventofcode.com)
+   _In your first commit, create a folder that is just your github username_
-5. Submit a Pull Request (PR) to the repository, following the guidelines below.
+6. Submit a Pull Request (PR) to the repository, following the guidelines below.
-6. Review and incorporate feedback from the community to improve your solutions.
+7. Review and incorporate feedback from the community to improve your solutions.
-7. Share your progress, experiences, and learnings with others in the community.
+8. Share your progress, experiences, and learnings with others in the community.

 ## General Guidelines
 **Respect**: Be respectful and considerate when providing feedback on others' code.